GalaxyGate/guides/docs/Linux_Basics/create_sudo_user.md

 !!! warning
     Make sure to type in `Y` and click enter otherwise you will have to redo the user information prompt!
 ## Granting user sudo
-Now we have added a user that you can login into via ssh, it is now time for us to allow the user to use sudo.
+Now we have added a user that you can log in into via ssh, it is now time for us to allow the user to use sudo.
 We will be using the `usermod` command to add `username` to the `sudo` group.
 ```bash
 usermod -aG sudo username
 ```
 Now we will test that if the user we have added is allowed to use sudo or not.
-Use the su command to login to the username you have selected.
+Use the su command to log in to the username you have selected.
 ```bash
 su - username
 ```